The debate over whether deadlifts engage back muscles is common in fitness circles.1

 Thus, to preserve the intensity of these other back workouts that will be done on the same day as the deadlift, there will be need to be some form of compromise on the deadlift as a back workout—it should be done moderately, with lower levels of resistance, having low repetitions (reps) and falling in the range of 7-8 on the Borg rating of perceived exertion (RPE) scale.

-The Borg’s RPE scale is a measure that rates the exertion and breathlessness of an exercise, essentially measuring its intensity.5 This rating means the lifter should have 2-3 more reps in reserve (RIR).
+The Borg’s RPE scale is a measure that rates the exertion and breathlessness of an exercise, essentially measuring its intensity.10 This rating means the lifter should have 2-3 more reps in reserve (RIR).

-RIR is the number of reps left in the tank when a lifter is doing an exercise before failure.
-What is RPE in lifting (RIR)?
+RIR, or Reps in Reserve, indicates how many reps a lifter can perform before reaching failure during an exercise.
+Learn more about RPE in lifting (RIR).
 To put it plainly, the RPE is the inverse of the RIR—for example, when a lifter has only done one rep, their RPE is expected to be low at 1 since they have not exerted themselves, but their RIR would be 9 meaning they can still perform 9 more reps before reaching training failure RPE.

 This lower intensity of deadlifts will work well combined with additional compound movements that target the back such as pull ups and barbell rows which will not have their efficiency negated by the deadlifts.